SACGF/cdot/README.md

 ## Q. What does cdot stand for?

-cdot, pronounced "see dot" stands for Complete Dict of Transcripts
+cdot, pronounced "see dot" is a play on HGVS coding sequence ```:c.``` But if you want a backronym, it's "Complete Dict Of Transcripts"

 This was developed for the [Australian Genomics](https://www.australiangenomics.org.au/) [Shariant](https://shariant.org.au/) project, due to the need to load historical HGVS from lab archives.